remykarem/pandas-lightning/docs/source/index.rst

 =========================================

-pandas-addons is an API designed for data preprocessing based on common patterns and idioms while writing code in pandas.
+pandas-addons is an API designed for data preprocessing based on common patterns and idioms in pandas.
 You can expect the following:

 - Reduce repeated code
 - Make code more readable